 Andrew Mitchell, Then-UK Secretary of State for International Affairs

-"ARK has always believed that the private sector can and must do more,” ARK Chairman Ian Wace said at Gavi’s Pledging Conference in London.
+"ARK has always believed that the private sector can and must do more,” said ARK Chairman Ian Wace.
 “Our pledge was intended as a call to action for that sector to rise to the challenge of partnership to save children's lives.”

-ARK’s contribution to Gavi will support the introduction of the rotavirus vaccine in Zambia, where diarrhoea is the second largest killer of children under age five.
-To complement the vaccine introduction, ARK is working with the Centre for Infectious Disease Research in Zambia (CIDRZ) on a diarrhoea prevention and control program.
-The program aims to vaccinate 750,000 children against rotavirus and train 560 healthcare workers by 2015.
+ARK’s contribution to Gavi supported the introduction of the rotavirus vaccine in Zambia, where diarrhoea is the second largest killer of children under age five.
+To complement the vaccine introduction, ARK worked with the Centre for Infectious Disease Research in Zambia (CIDRZ) on a diarrhoea prevention and control program.

 Anglo American: Working in partnership to address the burden of disease